BlueBlue21/old-website/README.md

-# Welcome to My Website 👋
+# My Website 📘

-Made with Next.js (Typescript) and Tailwind
+Made with Typescript based Next.js and Tailwind

-Thanks, Dollar and Real and CustomNPC!
+Thanks, Dollar and Real and CustomNPC.

 ```bash
 # Dev